Blown in Insulation Overview

 Pick up the blower and insulation

-Cellulose blown in insulation is a good choice for DIYers.
+Cellulose blown in ceiling insulation is a good choice for DIYers.
 It has a higher R-rating and is less expensive than either blown insulation like fiberglass or fiberglass batts.
 It’s an environmentally friendly material made from recycled newspaper, so it’s easier on your skin and lungs.
 And you can blow it easily and quickly into odd-shaped spaces in an attic, where access is limited and dragging up batts is tough.

 Most home centers sell bagged cellulose insulation, and many provide the blower for a minimal fee or free when you buy a certain number of bags (usually 10 or more).
 You can also rent the blowers from a rental center.
 Although rental machines aren’t as powerful as the truck-mounted units the pros use, Olson says they work fine for a DIYer.

 To determine how many bags of blown in insulation you’ll need, measure your existing insulation so you know your current R-value and subtract that from the recommended levels (see “Do You Need to Add Insulation?” for how to find recommended levels for your ZIP code).
 Check the chart on the blown in insulation bag to determine the number of bags necessary to reach your desired R-value based on the square footage of your attic.
 Olson recommends buying more bags than you think you’ll need.
 “You can always return them, and you don’t want to stop in the middle of the job because you’ve run out.”

 Do You Need to Add Insulation?